Note: This video was made using an older version of the software.

 Snap a photo of a Bible reference in a book, bulletin, and more, and the Verbum mobile app will open your Bible to that reference.
 You can use an existing photo on your device or scan a document live.

-- Open the navigation drawer
+- Open the More Items Menu

-and tap Reference Scanner.
+and under Tools tap Reference Scanner.

 - Tap Scan to take a picture of your references.
 Verbum will identify any references in the photo.

-The reference scanner returns a list of biblical references from your preferred Bible.
+The reference scanner returns a list of biblical references from your Top Bible.
 Tap a reference to expand it and view the entire verse.
 You can even save the list of references as a passage list.

 Note: Learn more about the Reference Scanner.